unixunion/FieldPreservingHashDemo/README.md

 This is a demo of doing Field Preserving Hashing, using AES cryptography and then discarding most of the crypto in order to produce a relatively unique hash.

+The algorithm preserve digit, space, punctuation and alpha char position.

 ## Usage

 ```bash